bortzmeyer/GoRTR/README.md

 The general architecture of RPKI is described in RFC 6480.
-The RFC about the RTR protocol is RFC 6810 (version 0 of the protocol: the RFC about version 1 will be out soon, the library currently supports only version 0).
+The RFC about the RTR protocol is RFC 6810 (version 0 of the protocol: the RFC about version 1 will be out soon, the library currently supports both, but without negotiation, you have to indicate the version explicitely).

 Usage
 -----